-In Clinical Negligence, Simon specialises in claims involving injury at birth, cerebral palsy, failure to diagnose, failure to inform, and a variety of procedures including laparotomy and laparoscopy.
+In Clinical Negligence, Simon specialises in claims involving injury at birth, failure to diagnose, failure to inform, and a variety of procedures including laparotomy and laparoscopy.
 He is also instructed in product liability cases which concern medical products.

 Simon also appears in the Court of Protection, dealing with the ramifications particularly of the Mental Capacity Act 2005.